Improving the Convergence Rates for the Kinetic Fokker-Planck Equation by Optimal Control: Numerical experiments

-As the underlying computational domain is $\mathbb R^{2}$, we utilize a spectral method based on ``Sinc'' cardinal functions for which we briefly recall the presentation in \cite[Section 5.2]{Boy00}.
+For the uncontrolled potential $G$, we choose the triple well potential discussed in \cite{BreKP17} and defined by $ G(x):=\tfrac{ ((\tfrac{1}{2}x^2 - 15)x^2 + 119)x^2 + 28x + 50}{200}. $ As the underlying computational domain is $\mathbb R^{2}$, we utilize a spectral method based on ``Sinc'' cardinal functions for which we briefly recall the presentation in \cite[Section 5.2]{Boy00}.
 Spatial approximations are assumed to be of the form

 where the spectral collocation points $x_j=jh,j=-N,\dots,0,\dots,N$ are uniformly distributed.
 Note that the functions $C_j$ are also known as Whittaker's cardinal functions and satisfy $C_k(x_j)=\delta_{jk}$.
 In particular, let us emphasize the beneficial discrete structure which leads to exact (skew-)symmetric finite difference approximations of the first and second derivatives \cite[Appendix F.7]{Boy00}.
 On the downside, the resulting matrices are generically dense and thereby limit the maximal number of spatial degrees of freedom to a relatively small dimension.
 As a consequence, we report on results obtained on a two-dimensional grid $(-5,5)^2$ with $2N+1=161$ grid points of grid size $h=0.0625$ in each spatial direction, leading to a spatial approximation $A \in \mathbb R^{25921\times 25921}$ of the operator $\overline{\mathcal{L}^*}$.
 For the decoupling of the invariant measure, we evaluate the analytic expression $\mathrm{exp}(-H(x,v))$ on the computational grid and compute a projection on the $25920$-dimensional stable subspace according to the strategy described in \cite[Section 4.1]{BreKP17}.
 Rather than taking a single input as in \eqref{eq:langevincontrol}, we chose four control potential functions $\alpha_1,\alpha_2,\alpha_3,\alpha_4$ with $\alpha_i(x)=(\exp(-(x+(2i-5)))+1)^{-1}$.
 This multi-input configuration led to more robust stabilization and solution results for the underlying algebraic Riccati equations.
 The associated spatial derivatives which enter \eqref{eq:langevincontrol} are shown in Figure \ref{fig:control} (left).
 Clearly the theoretical results can be extended to this multi-input case.